FarmBot-Docs/farmbot-theme/v2/docs/intro.md

 ## Section images

-Section links to aggregate BOM pages with sections for multiple parts (Genesis v1.5- and Express v1.0) have a hover image, like for these [dowel pins](../../bom/legacy-parts.md#dowel-pins).
+simplSection links to aggregate BOM pages with sections for multiple parts (Genesis v1.5- and Express v1.0) have a hover image, like for these [dowel pins](../bom/legacy-parts.md#dowel-pins).

 ## Hover images

-Links to individual part BOM pages (Genesis v1.6+ and Express v1.1+) have a hover image, like for this {% include part.html category='bom category' part='stepper motor' %}.
+Links to individual part BOM pages (Genesis v1.6+ and Express v1.1+) have a hover image, like for this [[stepper motor]].

 ## Galleries